By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Force yourself to do nothing and see if it doesn’t feel like something you could get used to.
 If it is really uncomfortable you can pick something else farther down the list.

 Pick a minimalist activity.

 Fishing is good for guys.
 We sometimes call it getting your line wet.
-I see men sit down, put their line in the water and wait all day for a fish to bite.
+I see men sit down, put their line in the water, and wait all day for a fish to bite.
 Does it matter that no one has caught a fish in this body of water for years?
 Not really.
-It is not the catching that maters but the time spent alone contemplating whatever comes to mind that is important.
+It is not the catching that matters but the time spent alone contemplating whatever comes to mind that is important.

 Bird watching can be another good minimalist activity.
 Careful now, do not become fanatical about this and start taking trips to the North Pole for that rare bird you have never seen.